-If the Chairman or any of the Vice Chairmen has unpaid fees at the Annual General Meeting, he / she will be automatically removed from the said position.
+If any Full Member which has as its representative either the Chairman or any of the Vice Chairmen or the Chairman of the Technical Committee owes unpaid fees at the Annual General Meeting, that person will be automatically removed from the said position.

 3.3.2 In exceptional circumstances, the Management Committee may agree to a payment extension up to the date of the Annual General Meeting of the following Membership Year.
-Thereafter, if fees have not been received or in the opinion of the Management Committee there is no realistic expectation that the Fees will be paid, Membership will be cancelled.
+Thereafter, if fees have not been received or in the opinion of the Management Committee (in their absolute discretion) there is no realistic expectation that the fees will be paid, Membership will be cancelled.

 3.4 Secretariat expenses